Parishes with the same name

 Stratton This north Cornwall parish was closely associated with Yeos for many years.
 No Yeo or variant events are recorded at Stratton-on-the-Fosse in Somerset, Stratton in Dorset or Stratton in Gloucestershire.

-Whitstone Whitstone in Cornwall, adjacent to the River Tamar, is distinguished by its spelling and pronunciation from the Devon parish of Whitestone, west of Exeter.
+Whitstone Whitstone in Cornwall, adjacent to the River Tamar, is distinguished by its modern spelling and pronunciation from the Devon parish of Whitestone, west of Exeter.
+There was not always this distinction in the past.

 Woolfardisworthy The parish of this name near Crediton is often confused with the parish of Woolfardisworthy, adjacent to Hartland.
 Both are pronounced ‘Woolsery’.